Tove Ditlevsen: Early life and career

 Tove Ditlevsen was born in Copenhagen and grew up in the working-class neighbourhood of Vesterbro.
 Her childhood experiences were the focal points of her work.
 Ditlevsen was married (and divorced) four times.

 In her life, Ditlevsen published 29 books including short stories, novels, poetry, and memoirs.
 Female identity, memory, and loss of childhood are recurring themes in her work.
 She began writing poems at the age of ten.
 Her first volume of poetry was published in her early twenties.
 In 1947, she experienced popular success with the publication of her poetry collection Blinkende Lygter (Flickering Lights).
 The Danish Broadcasting Corporation commissioned her to write a novel, Vi har kun hinanden (We only have each other), which was published in 1954 and broadcast as radio installments.
-Ditlevsen also authored a column in the weekly Familie Journalen, responding to letters from readers.
+Ditlevsen also authored a column in the weekly Familie Journal, responding to letters from readers.

 The Copenhagen Trilogy

 Three of her books, Barndom (Childhood), Ungdom (Youth), and Gift (meaning both poison and married), form an autobiographical trilogy.
 The first two books were translated by Tiina Nunnally and published in 1985 by Seal Press under the title Early Spring.
 The complete trilogy, with the third book translated by Michael Favala Goldman, was published in one volume in 2019 (with the titles Childhood, Youth and Dependency) and referred to as The Copenhagen Trilogy.

 In 2024, The New York Times Book Review named the English translation and collection of the trilogy one of the 100 best books of the 21st century.
 The list was compiled using a survey of various literary figures chosen by the newspaper and all books were valid as long as they were first published in the United States after January 1, 2000, including translations such as the one by Nunnally and Favala Goldman.

 Throughout her adult life, Ditlevsen struggled with alcohol and drug abuse, and she was admitted to a psychiatric hospital several times, a recurring theme in her later novels.
 The third volume of her autobiography, Dependency, primarily deals with her addiction.
 British writer Matt Rowland Hill identified Dependency as one of the five best addiction memoirs, on par with Confessions of an English Opium Eater and poet Mary Karr's memoir of alcoholism.
 In the book, Ditlevsen describes how her dependency on narcotics led her to feign an ear ailment and underwent surgery that made her permanently deaf in one ear.

 She died by suicide in 1976 from an overdose of sleeping pills.